MJKWoolnough/tvdb/README.md

 func (c *Conn) SeasonEpisodes(id uint64, season uint64, page uint64) ([]SeriesEpisode, error)
 ```
 SeasonEpisodes returns a paginated view (100 per page) of the episodes in a
-season of a show
+season of a show.

 #### func (*Conn) Series

 ```go
 func (c *Conn) Series(id uint64) (*Series, error)
 ```
-Series retrieves the information about a particular series by its ID
+Series retrieves the information about a particular series by its ID.

 #### func (*Conn) SeriesEpisode